C.J. Abrams Player Props: Nationals vs. Cardinals

 C.J.
 Abrams At The Plate

+- Abrams has had at least one RBI in 28.1% of his games this season (18 of 64), with more than one RBI nine times (14.1%).
+He has also accounted for three or more of his team's runs in three contests.

-- In 22 of 63 games this year, he has scored, and three of those games included multiple runs.
+- In 34.4% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (4.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.